 Although each case will be considered separately, in consultation with partner agencies, disclosure will only be made to those people who are in a position to best protect or safeguard a child.

-Any member of the public can approach participating forces to apply under the Child Sex Offenders Disclosure Scheme, for information regarding a specific person who has contact with a child(ren).
-The police will process the application, but disclosure is not guaranteed.
-Even if there are no firm grounds for suspicion, the applicant can trigger an investigation to find out if the subject (the person they are asking about) has a known history that means they might be of risk to children.
+Even if there are no firm grounds for suspicion, the applicant can trigger an investigation to find out if the subject (the person they are asking about) has a known history that means they might be of risk to children

-They should visit any police station in the participating area or call their local police non-emergency number.
+Visit any police station or call your local police non-emergency number.
 More information can be found on the relevant police force's website.

 Does disclosure already take place?